hydro-informatics/hydro-informatics.github.io/pages/python-basics/pystyle.md

 folder: python-basics
 ---

+Take a deep breath, take off and look at what you have learned so far from a new perspective.
+After this chapter it is worth to have another look at old codes and to format them robustly.
+The style guidelines presented here go far beyond visual aesthetics and aid in writing effective codes.

 ## Background and PEP

 This style guide highlights parts of the *PEP 8 - Style Guide for Python Code* by Guido van Rossum, Barry Warsaw and Nick Coghlan.
 The full document is available at [python.org](https://www.python.org/dev/peps/pep-0008/) and only aspects with relevance for the applications shown at *hydro-informatics.github.io* are featured on this page.